marethyu/win32/README.md

 # win32

 My Win32 and SDL2 playground.
 Most of the programs are tailored for creating emulators and games.
 Use them at your own risk.
 They are not guaranteed to be bug-free.
+Please open an issue if there are any.

 ## Useful programs

 - [mandelbrot.c](mandelbrot.c): Render a Mandelbrot set in a Win32 window.

 - [snake.cpp](snake.cpp): Win32 snake game.
-Demonstrates Win32 timer usage and some OOP.
+Demonstrates Win32 timer and bitmap usage.

 - [sdl_fast_render.cpp](sdl_fast_render.cpp): SDL2 rendering with textures.